 5. Asphalt Rolled Roofing

 The surface of this roofing is oil-based and mineral.
 It’s made of thick organic felt or fiberglass mat.
-The roll is wet with asphalt before being covered with mineral granules that provide features, including light reflection and impact resistance.

 6. Smooth Finished Rolled Roofing

-These types of roofing materials are usually employed for temporary purposes, such as protecting a structure from moisture intrusion during a remodeling or repair project, and have lower durability than other roofing materials.
+These roofing materials are usually employed for temporary purposes, such as protecting a structure from moisture intrusion during a remodeling or repair project, and have lower durability than other roofing materials.
 This is one of the different types of rolled roofing.

 7. Mineral Finished Rolled Roofing